 Alleged scam kingpin Chen Zhi arrested and extradited to China, Cambodia says

-The operation was carried out on Tuesday "within the scope of cooperation in combating transnational crime" and according to a request from Chinese authorities, it added.
+The operation was carried out on Tuesday "within the scope of cooperation in combating transnational crime" and according to a request from Chinese authorities, it said.

+The ministry added that Chen's Cambodian nationality was "revoked by a royal decree" in December last year.

 The US government in October last year accused the founder of Prince Holding Group, one of Cambodia's largest conglomerates, of masterminding a massive cryptocurrency scam which involved forced labour camps.